 Wagering on individual awards requires a careful approach.
 You must study the tournament bracket to predict potential outcomes.

 Therefore, understanding the basics is vital for success.
-We suggest reading our guide on How to Bet on the World Cup.
+We suggest reading our guide on how to bet on the World Cup.
 This resource explains different markets and bankroll management for the competition.

 Favourites Analysis: Group Stage Fixtures